-Students are required, with limited exceptions and regardless of graduation program, to perform satisfactorily on the following EOC assessments: English I, English II, Algebra I, Biology, and U.S. History.
-A student who has not achieved sufficient scores on the EOC assessments to graduate will have opportunities to retake the assessments.
+Students are required, with limited exceptions and regardless of graduation program, to perform satisfactorily on the following EOC assessments:

+- English I,

+- English II,

+- Algebra I,

+- Biology, and

+- U.S. History.

+A student who has not achieved sufficient scores will have opportunities to retake the assessments.

 State law and state rules also provide for certain scores on norm-referenced national standardized assessments or on the state-developed assessment used for entrance into Texas public universities to substitute for the requirement to meet satisfactory performance on an applicable EOC assessment, should a student choose this option.
 [See the school counselor for more information on the state testing requirements for graduation.]